scala/docs.scala-lang/_tour/basics.md

 Traits are types containing certain fields and methods.
 Multiple traits can be combined.

-You can define traits with `trait` keyword.
+You can define traits with `trait` keyword:

 ```tut
 trait Greeter {